LTan9876/fearless/solution.md

 In your console, run "npm start", it should open the project on http://localhost:3000.

+The port can be modified on package.json, in the scripts section, with the start command.
+For example, instead of "start: PORT=3000 react-scripts start", it can be specified to another port - swithcing it to "start: PORT=3006 react-scripts start" will lead to the application being open on port 3006.

 ## Future Updates To Add

 There could be more counters/buttons added in the future, to show the hits of other sites.